What Happens When You Turn Yourself in For a Bench Warrant? (Just Pay It)

 Does Contempt of Court Go on Your Record?

-For those wondering, does contempt of court go on your records, the answer is yes.
+For those wondering whether contempt of court is documented on your criminal history, the answer is yes.
 If you are found to be in contempt of court, it will be added to your criminal record.

 If you don’t have a criminal record at the time, one will be created.